pycoders-nl/Class4-PythonModule-Week4/README.md

 * The result should be display on the password label when the user click the generate button.

 ## 2 - The Least Common Multiple
-As a user, I want to use a program which can calculate the least common multiple (L.C.M.) of four numbers. so that I can find the least common multiple (L.C.M.) of my inputs.
+As a user, I want to use a program which can calculate the least common multiple (L.C.M.) of four numbers.
+So that I can find the least common multiple (L.C.M.) of my inputs.

 **Acceptance Criteria:**